jkibort928/hs-ttp/README.md

 # hs-ttp

-Made a basic web server in Haskell utilizing the lower-level networking socket interface.
+A basic web server in Haskell utilizing the lower-level networking socket interface.

 This project was mainly created for the challenge and fun of it, as Haskell is a particularly enjoyable and unique language to develop in.